 Weston also has the Weston Brewing Company at 500 Welt St. It is known for its ales and lagers.
 Originally established in 1842 by German immigrants, the brewery offers tours, and operates O’Malley’s Pub and the American Bowman restaurant.

-Belvoir Winery: 1325 Odd Fellows Rd, just south of downtown Liberty off of Highway 291.
-The tasting room is located in the historic Odd Fellows Home from the early 1900s.
-The Independent Order of Odd Fellows (I.O.O.F.) is one of the largest fraternal and benevolent orders in the United States.
-The chief purpose of the Order of Odd Fellows is to give aid, assistance, and comfort to its members and their families.
-This historic building is a popular wedding and event space as well.
+Belvoir Winery and Inn: This is a winery and inn located 1325 Odd Fellows Rd, just south of downtown Liberty off of Highway 291.
+It is located in the historic Odd Fellows Home from the early 1900s.
+This historic building also now contains an inn with attractive rooms and is a popular wedding and event space as well.

 The winery produces a number of sweeter white and dessert wines along with a number of full-bodied and medium-bodied red wines.
 I enjoyed the Norton which is a popular varietal in this area.
 Missouri Chambourcin is used in some of its blends as well.